sourcetoad/Logger/README.md

 As you can see, we have to traverse whatever relation/property we need in order to relate the model at hand to a user.
 If there is no match, you probably shouldn't be logging it.

 ## Roadmap
-1. Support for existing morphs.
-2. Support for a model that has no user associated with it.
+1. Support for a model that has no user associated with it.
-3. Support for Laravel 5.7, 5.8
+2. Support for Laravel 5.7, 5.8